 Business Owners Toolkit: Contains information on starting and planning your business, getting financing, marketing your product, winning government contracts, your office and equipment, people who work for you, managing your business finances, controlling your taxes, building your personal wealth, protecting your assets, and getting out of your business.

-AllBusiness.com's Guide to Setting Up a Bookkeeping System: A resource for potential business owners.
+A Simple Bookkeeping System for Start Ups: A resource for potential business owners.

 Business incubators are programs designed to support the successful development of entrepreneurial companies through a variety of business support resources and services.
 Incubators vary in the way they deliver their services, in their organizational structure, and in the types of clients they serve.
 There are various types of incubators.

 Classic incubators operate out of a shared building where tenants have subsidized rent, access to computers, office equipment, staff members and experts.
 The cost is generally fee-based, ranging from a few hundred to a few thousand dollars a month, which covers expenses like office space, equipment rental and kitchen access.